 Start X-Window and login (as yourself, the user you setup during the system installation).
-Or the other way around, depending on if you booted into the xdm runlevel 5 (X-Window is always on) or into the console runlevel 3 (X-Window is off by default, console login).
+Or the other way around, depending on if you booted into the xdm runlevel 5 (X-Window is always on) or into the console runlevel 3 (X-Window is off by default).

-The picture shows the default SuSE login screen which you get if you configured X- Windows during the installation process and included the KDE packages in the installation (the Default software selection does that, the Minimum+X11 does not and looks slightly different).
+The picture shows the default SuSE login screen which you get if you configured X-Windows during the installation process and included the KDE packages in the installation.